Opinion | What’s a Liz Cheney to do?

 Then there is Rep. Liz Cheney (R-Wyo.).
 She visited “Fox News Sunday” after her state party voted to censure her:

-She knows Rep. Marjorie Taylor Greene (R-Ga.) is a lunatic and her colleagues were foolish not to police themselves. (“The things that she has said don’t have any place in our public discourse, and we as a Republican conference should deal with that issue.
-We should have dealt with it,” she conceded.)
+Cheney knows Rep. Marjorie Taylor Greene (R-Ga.) is conspiracy theorist and that her colleagues were foolish not to police themselves.
+As Cheney conceded to Wallace: “The things that she has said don’t have any place in our public discourse, and we as a Republican conference should deal with that issue.
+We should have dealt with it.”

-She seems to be pining for a party that no longer exists when she declares that Republicans are “the party of Lincoln.“ It would be nice to live in a political world where the GOP was not the “party of QAnon or anti-Semitism or Holocaust-deniers, or white supremacy or conspiracy theories.”
-She may wish it were so.
-But parties are defined by what they do and say collectively.
-There is no sign her colleagues “believe in conservative principles and conservative values and … in the Constitution” as she does.
+But Cheney seems to be pining for a party that no longer exists when she declares that Republicans are “the party of Lincoln.“ It would be nice to live in a political world where the GOP was not the “party of QAnon or anti-Semitism or Holocaust-deniers, or white supremacy or conspiracy theories.”
+She may wish it were so, but parties are defined by what they say and do collectively.
+There is no sign her colleagues “believe in conservative principles and conservative values and … in the Constitution,” as she does.

 Cheney understands that “the single greatest threat to our republic is a president who would put his own self-interest above the Constitution, above the national interest.”
 She knows that “President Trump claimed for months that the election was stolen and that apparently set about to do everything he could to steal it himself, and that ended up in an attack on the Capitol, five people killed that day.”
 None of that, however, is what the bulk of her party in the House, the Senate and the electorate believe.